tanner2379/store-api/README.md

 * Rails 6.1.3

-* Set your stripe API keys using rails credentials:edit in this format:
+* Set your stripe API keys using rails credentials:edit in this format, no line spaces:
  ```
     development: